 Sandra's work focuses on documentary photography emphasizing social identity, culture, and minorities.
 Earlier projects include the rich culture diversity in India.
 She has dedicated, long-term projects on women, minorities, and American pop culture.

-Sandra has received numerous distinguished awards including winner for Robert Cornelius Portrait Award and two-time winner of the Julia Margaret Cameron Award.
-Reader's Collection and international contest winner for National Geographic Magazine.
-Winner of the American Photography 33rd (2017) & 30th (2014) Annual Book Collection and The Archive New York.
-International Conservation Award in Culture.
+Sandra has received numerous distinguished awards including 1st Prize (Open Category) Kuala Lumpur International Photoawards (2017), winner of Robert Cornelius Portrait Award and two-time winner of the Julia Margaret Cameron Award.
+Reader's Collection and international contest winner for National Geographic Magazine, winner of the American Photography 33rd (2017) & 30th (2014) Annual Book Collection and The Archive New York, international Conservation Award in Culture.

 Her work has been exhibited both nationally and internationally including such galleries as: Aperture Gallery, MOPLA, Photo LA, Griffin Museum, The Museum of Big Band, Pacific Asia Museum, The Center for Fine Art, Stanford Space @ Stnafornd University, PingYao International PhotoFestivalChina; Ballarat International Foto Biennale, Auckland Festival of Photography, HeadOn Photo Festival, Thai-US International Exhibition with Steve McCurry, Bangkok.
 SKM International Photofestival in Taipei.
 Her work is in several private collections.